-- (a) A person shall not do any of the following: - (1) Offer any game of poker on the Internet in this state unless that person holds a valid license issued by the state to offer the play of authorized Internet poker games on an authorized poker Web site pursuant to this chapter. - (2) Offer to any player located within California any game provided on the Internet that is not authorized by the state pursuant to this chapter. - (3) As a player located in this state, play any game provided on the Internet that is not authorized by the state pursuant to this chapter. - (b) Subject to an opportunity to cure pursuant to Section 19990.521, a violation of this chapter is punishable as a misdemeanor.
+- (a) A person shall not do any of the following: - (1) Offer any game of poker on the Internet in this state unless that person holds a valid license issued by the commission to offer the play of authorized Internet poker games on an authorized poker Web site pursuant to this chapter. - (2) Offer to any player located within California any game provided on the Internet that is not authorized by the state pursuant to this chapter. - (3) As a player located in this state, play any game provided on the Internet that is not authorized by the state pursuant to this chapter. - (b) Subject to an opportunity to cure pursuant to Section 19990.521, a violation of this chapter is a felony, punishable by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code.